ncbi/icn3d/README.md

 "I see in 3D" (iCn3D) Structure Viewer is a WebGL-based 3D viewer using Three.js and jQuery. iCn3D has a feature-rich user interface and allows users to:
 * [Display and integrate annotations](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=1tup&command=view+annotations;+set+annotation+cdd;+set+view+detailed+view;+set+annotation+all) from NCBI resources including dbSNP, ClinVar, conserved domains, 3D domains, and binding sites
 * [Add custom tracks](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=1tup&showanno=1&show2d=1&showsets=1&command=view+annotations;+set+view+detailed+view;+add+track+|+chainid+1TUP_B+|+title+Custom+Key+Sites+|+text+82+R,+152+G,+155-156+RR,+180+R,+189+R;+select+.B:82,152,155-156,180,189+|+name+mutation) in various formats (FASTA, bed file, etc) in the annotation window
 * Several ways to save users' custom display.
 First, save "iCn3D PNG Image" in the menu "File > Save Files".
 Both the PNG file and an HTML file are saved.
-Click in the HTML file to see the PNG image, which is linked to the custom display via a shorten URL.
+Click the HTML file to see the PNG image, which is linked to the custom display via a shorten URL.
 The downloaded "iCn3D PNG Image" itself can also be used as an input in the menu "File > Open File" to reproduce the custom display.
 Second, a shareable link can be generated in the menu "File > Share Link".
 Third, a "State File" can be generated in the menu "File > Save Files" and be used to reproduce the custom display in the menu "File > Open File".
 * Select residues by searching sequences or select on 3D structures,  2D interactions, and 1D sequences
 * Display/highlight selected residues in 3D structures,  2D interactions, and 1D sequences
 * Show [electron density map](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=3gvu&command=style+proteins+b+factor+tube;+color+b+factor;+set+map+2fofc+sigma+1.5) or [EM density map](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=6eny&command=set+emmap+percentage+20)